 1/2 cooked small butternut squash (about 1 cup)

 Combine all ingredients in a blender, serve and enjoy.

 That’s why she made these nutritious smoothies that taste as good as they look.
-Kelly explains, “Featuring blueberries, mango and pitaya, these smoothies are perfect layered, or enjoyed one flavor at a time.
+Joy explains, “Featuring blueberries, mango and pitaya, these smoothies are perfect layered, or enjoyed one flavor at a time.
 And, with the addition of Healthy Height, your little one(s) can get all sorts of added protein, and great added taste (among other health benefits!) without an abundance of added sugar.”

 For all layers, start with this base:

 1 heaping scoop Vanilla Flavored Healthy Height Powder